Urban Health Program

 - Academic enrichment workshops

 - Sponsorship to attend local and national conferences

 Once enrolled, a network of UHP staff and college faculty assist students with transitioning to their new role of “nursing student.”
 Each UHP student is assigned an academic advisor and matched with a peer mentor to assist with the transition.
 Retention activities are designed to strengthen academic skills and achievement, to provide a supportive psychosocial environment, and to increase awareness of nursing opportunities and issues/trends in nursing and healthcare.

 Academic support includes academic advisement, individual and group tutoring, and a connection to university resources such as the Writing Center and the Academic Center for Excellence, which offers individual and group workshops on college survival skills related to time management, stress management, study skills and test-taking.
 UHP also partners with the CLRC to increase students’ academic capital to help ensure their success each semester.
-Students can click here to schedule an appointment.
+Students can learn more about UIC Nursing’s Student Success Program here.

 An emphasis on leadership